Intermittent fasting for beginners

-It’s written by Dr. Jason Fung, MD.
-The latest major update was on March 5, 2019, after a thorough review and fact-checking by Franziska Spritzler, RD, and further research and fact-checking by Paul Rutkovskis.
+It’s written by Dr. Jason Fung, MD, with the latest major update on January 24, 2020.
+Review and fact-checking by Franziska Spritzler, RD, and further research and fact-checking by Paul Rutkovskis.
 The guide was medically reviewed by Dr. Bret Scher, MD, on January 24, 2020.1

 The guide contains scientific references.
 You can find these in the notes throughout the text, and click the links to read the peer-reviewed scientific papers.
 When appropriate we include a grading of the strength of the evidence, with a link to our policy on this.
 Our evidence-based guides are updated at least once per year to reflect and reference the latest science on the topic.

 All our evidence-based health guides are written or reviewed by medical doctors who are experts on the topic.
 To stay unbiased we show no ads, sell no products and take no money from industry.2 We’re fully funded by the people, via an optional membership.3

 This guide is written for adults with health issues, including obesity, that could benefit from intermittent fasting.
 Learn more.